Seattle-area schools enter a new era of pandemic education as students return to in-person learning

 Wednesday kicked off Seattle Public Schools and surrounding districts’ return to full-time, in-person learning since the pandemic started.
 Many students here in the region returned to school buildings last spring for hybrid education.
 In-person classes were small, lunchrooms were closed, and students spent some time each week learning online.
 Many kids in Eastern Washington spent most of last school year learning face-to-face.

 But for some children, this week marks the first time in 17 months they’ve stepped foot on school grounds.
+Among all schools nationwide, Seattle-area classrooms were some of the first to close, and the last to reopen during the pandemic.

 In Seattle, the day began with snags.
 Some school buses were an hour late, and families were given little warning.
 Caregivers received an email late Tuesday night alerting them to the delay, and encouraging a “backup plan” to get their children to school for the first few weeks.
+Some parents said they waited for hours on the phone Tuesday, hoping to get through to the district’s transportation department.

 A bus driver shortage is to blame, the school district’s email said.
-On Wednesday morning, Seattle Superintendent Brent Jones didn’t clarify how long the busing issues might last.
+On Wednesday morning, Seattle Schools Superintendent Brent Jones didn’t clarify how long the busing issues might last.

 The surge of coronavirus infections in recent weeks poses other serious challenges to keeping students and staff healthy — and classroom doors open.
 “We know it’s going to be difficult,” Jones said.
 “However, we are evolving.”